hankkkwu/Capstone_project/README.md

 ![Green light](imgs/output_image1.jpg)

+## Planning Subsystem
+Once data from the sensors has been processed by the preception subsystem, the vehicle can use that information to plan its path.
+In this project we'll implement the waypoint updater node.

+### Waypoint Updater Node
+The eventual purpose of this node is to publish a fixed number of waypoints ahead of the vehicle with the correct target velocities, depending on traffic lights.
+This node subscribed to three topics:
+1. /base_waypoints : The complete list of waypoints for the course.
+2. /current_pose : The vehicle's location.
+3. /traffic_waypoint : The index of the waypoint for nearest upcoming red light's stop line.

+And this node will publish a list of waypoints to /final_waypoints topic, each waypoint contains a position on the map and a target velocity.

+The first waypoint in the list published to /final_waypoints topic should be the first waypoint that is currently ahead of our vehicle.
+To find the first waypoint, I've used the KD tree to find the closest waypoint to our vehicle’s current position and build a list containing the next 80 waypoints.
+Next, I subscribed to /traffic_waypoint topic, to see if there is any upcoming red traffic light.
+If there is any upcoming red light, I adjusted the target velocities for the waypoints leading up to red traffic light in order to bring the vehicle to a smooth and full stop at the red light's stop line.

+To perform a smooth deceleration, I calculated the distance between vehicle's current position and stop line's position, then use square root of that distance as waypoint's velocity.
+As we get closer to the stop line, the distance will be smaller, and the velocity will decrease as well.
+When the distance is smaller than 1, I just set the velocity to 0.

 ---
 This is the project repo for the final project of the Udacity Self-Driving Car Nanodegree: Programming a Real Self-Driving Car.
 For more information about the project, see the project introduction [here](https://classroom.udacity.com/nanodegrees/nd013/parts/6047fe34-d93c-4f50-8336-b70ef10cb4b2/modules/e1a23b06-329a-4684-a717-ad476f0d8dff/lessons/462c933d-9f24-42d3-8bdc-a08a5fc866e4/concepts/5ab4b122-83e6-436d-850f-9f4d26627fd9).